worldline/learning-kotlin/docs/src/en/presentation/README.md

 ## Some features

-- Kotlin compiles to many things: the JVM, JS, Android, iOS, Desktop, etc.
+- Kotlin compiles to many targets: the JVM, JS, WASM, Android, iOS, Desktop, native code, etc.
   - Many server frameworks officially support Kotlin such as Spring and Quarkus.
-  - It is a first-class language for writing Android.
+  - It is the first-class language for writing Android.
-  - Kotlin native compiles to native code.
+  - Kotlin can compile to native with Kotlin native or with [GraalVM](https://www.graalvm.org/).
+  - KMP and KMM allow to share code between different platforms.
-  - Kotlin can be considered as a *fullstack* language.
+- Kotlin can be considered as both _fullstack_ and _corss-platform_ language.
 - Inter-operable with Java.
 - Provides modern features such as compile-time null safety and data classes.
 - Supports Object oriented programming and functional programming.
 - [Kotlin KEEP](https://github.com/Kotlin/KEEP) is its open source evolution process.

 ## History